outdreamer/build-a-cure-1/docs/idea_implementation_examples.md

           1. memory corruption => amnesia
           2. memory corruption => paranoia of being caught in corrupt, exploitative transactions, related to memory management

+        - also has a relevance circle, tying the end implication "corrupt exploitative memory management" to the first implication "memory was corrupted", and the middle implication "paranoid amnesia"

+        - relevance circles can be funny because they can add a layer of surprise

       - comical difference
         - between one sentence & the next:
           "I told my mom I was going to run some errands, so I dog-walked my neighbor."